-Megadoses of vitamin C (1g every hour for 6 hours, and then 3 times a day) reduce the symptoms of flu and colds by 85%.The effect of diphtheria toxin on the vitamin C content of guinea pig tissues.
+Megadoses of vitamin C (1g every hour during 6 hours, then thrice a day) administered before or after the appearance of cold and flu symptoms relieved and prevented the symptoms by 85%.The effect of diphtheria toxin on the vitamin C content of guinea pig tissues.
 1936, Lyman, J. Pharm.
 Exp.
 Ther

 Apart from humans and primates, guinea pigs are the only mammals that do not synthesize vitamin C.